-Currys then collaborated with Slave-Free Alliance to review the recruitment processes at its Nordic Distribution Center in Sweden.
+Currys then collaborated with Slave-Free Alliance to review the recruitment processes at its Nordic Distribution Centre in Sweden.
 There are 56 nationalities represented among warehouse employees, and Elkjøp uses agencies to provide additional workers.
 The company wanted to carry out a due diligence exercise to analyse the risk of modern slavery in its warehouse operations.

-Slave-Free Alliance conducted a two-day recruitment review at the Sweden site, including a site tour and interviews with the site manager, HR team and workers - permanent, agency and third-party security workers.
+Slave-Free Alliance conducted a two-day recruitment review at the Sweden site, including a site tour and interviews with the site manager, HR team and workers - permanent staff, agency staff and third-party security staff.
+CULL